Impact Funds

 Themes are not just a categorization tool; they help articulate the specific real-world outcomes and impacts a portfolio is aiming to achieve.
 Through our impact assessment, we are able to connect activities to outcomes, in support of a theme's target impact.

-RGEIF and RTIF contributed to many significant outcomes in support of the target impact for each theme in 2024.
-In 2024, RGEIF contributed to 15 of its 20 target outcomes; RTIF to 19 of its 20 target outcomes.
+RTIF contributed to many significant outcomes in support of the target impact for each theme in 2024.
+In 2024, RTIF contributed to 19 of its 20 target outcomes.

 RTIF 2024 Allocation to Target Outcomes